Tipo di progetto: Land Use and Forestry

 Stato del progetto: Planning, exclusive

-Thanks to this climate protection project, various areas of the unique raised bog in La Gruère from the canton Jura can be restored to its natural state, resulting in the release of less greenhouse gas into the atmosphere.
+Thanks to this project, various raised bog areas in the state forest Teufimatt from the canton Lucerne can be restored to its natural state, resulting in the release of less greenhouse gas into the atmosphere.
 But climate protection is not the only advantage of rewetting this moorland; it also benefits biodiversity, the water balance and the local construction industry.

 In their natural state, raised bogs have enormous carbon storage potential.
 Globally, peatlands store 30 per cent of soil carbon, despite the fact that they cover only three per cent of the world’s surface.
 In the past, many of Switzerland’s peatlands were dried out using drainage ditches in order to use the land for agriculture or to remove peat.
 Although they have been protected since the Rothenthurm Initiative in 1987, two thirds of Switzerland’s over 500 raised bogs are still in their drained state due to a lack of money.
 Carbon dioxide is released into the atmosphere continuously.
 Rewetting is the only thing that guarantees that a drained peatland once again becomes a long-term carbon storage facility.

 The raised bog areas in the canton of Lucerne are located in the Teufimatt state forest, which was declared a special forest reserve in 2008.
 Since then, nature conservation goals have been pursued in management, including the regeneration of drained former raised bogs and the promotion of capercaillie habitat.
 Despite legal protection, the peatlands are still in a drained state due to lack of funding.
 The climate protection project closes this financing gap and is thus co-decisive for the renaturation project.
 The project is co-financed by cantonal (Lucerne) and federal contributions.
 The renaturation work will be carried out in 2021.